ivlin/FrameFinder/README.md

 ## Usage

-1.Enter the url for the youtube video you want to search.
+1. Enter the url for the youtube video you want to search.
 User-uploaded videos will be allowed soon.
-2.Select an image that you want to find in the video.
+2. Select an image that you want to find in the video.
 This app is more aimed at hand-drawn images.
-3.Receive results of which frames look most like your desired image.
+3. Receive results of which frames look most like your desired image.

 ![Screenshot](https://github.com/ivlin/FrameFinder/blob/master/static/example.png)